lidofinance/dual-governance/docs/specification.md

 - The calling address MUST be [registered as a proposer](#Function-DualGovernanceregisterProposer).
 - The current governance state MUST be either of: `Normal`, `VetoSignalling`, `RageQuit`.
+- The number of EVM calls MUST be greater than zero.

 Triggers a transition of the current governance state (if one is possible) before checking the preconditions.